 There are four fundamental business activities that contribute to an organization’s dynamics.

-First, planning requires management to structurally define departments and divisions.
+Planning requires management to structurally define departments and divisions.
 Managers set measurable goals that will define future actions and decisions.
 Organizational planning may involve:

-Third, leadership involves hands-on, exemplary oversight that drives innovation, knowledge and performance.
+Leadership involves hands-on, exemplary oversight that drives:

 Business Function Specializations

-Project managers drastically impact a company’s dynamics and overall performance.
+Project managers drastically impact a company’s dynamics and performance.
 Successful project managers will ensure quality through careful planning that addresses: